 For London, see the London to Romania page.

-For Barcelona & Spain, first travel to Zurich as shown above, and stay overnight.
+For Barcelona & Spain, travel to Zurich as shown above, and stay overnight.
 Next day, travel to Geneva, Lyon then Barcelona as shown here.

 • Tip: The Romanian Railways website bileteinternationale.cfrcalatori.ro will - remarkably - book journeys from Romania as far afield as Paris, but it usually applies expensive standard-tariff fares for parts of such journeys outside Romania.
 You're usually better off using bileteinternationale.cfrcalatori.ro to book from Romania to Budapest or Vienna, then using a site such as www.thetrainline.com to book from Budapest or Vienna to Germany, Paris and so on.